 History

-The idea was first conceived by Henry Ford II, the Ford Motor Company Chairman of the time.
+The idea was first conceived by Henry Ford II, then-chairman of the Ford Motor Company.
 In 1970, to bring his idea to life, Ford teamed up with other business leaders to form the Detroit Renaissance.
-This was a private non-profit development organization which Ford headed in order to stimulate building activity and revitalize the economy of Detroit.[14][15]
+This was a private non-profit development organization which Ford headed in order to stimulate building activity and revitalize the economy of Detroit.[21][22]
 Henry Ford II sold the concept of the RenCen to the City and community leaders.
-Detroit MayorRoman Gribbs touted the project as a complete rebuilding from bridge to bridge, referring to the area between the Ambassador Bridge, that connects Detroit to Windsor, Ontario, and the MacArthur Bridge, which connects the city with Belle Isle Park.[14]
+Detroit MayorRoman Gribbs touted the project as a complete rebuilding from bridge to bridge, referring to the area between the Ambassador Bridge, that connects Detroit to Windsor, Ontario, and the MacArthur Bridge, which connects the city with Belle Isle Park.[21]

 The city within a city arose.
 The first phase of Renaissance Center opened on July 1, 1976.
 For phase I, the facade of the first five towers was covered with 2,000,000 square feet (186,000 m2) of glass, and used about 400,000 cubic yards (310,000 m3) of concrete.[21]
 This did not include the additional glass used for the atriums.[9]
 It also cost $337 million to construct, employing 7,000 workers.[21]
 The heating and cooling systems for the buildings were housed in two-story concrete berms facing Jefferson Avenue.[23]
 Other phases that included residences, additional office and retail space were never constructed.